Skip to Main Content

 Code du Travail Mastery

-Deep knowledge of France's specific health and safety requirements — Document Unique obligations, mandatory briefings, DREAL coordination, and the regulatory standards that French film production must meet.
+We know France's health and safety rules in depth, from Document Unique duties and required briefings to DREAL planning and the standards every French film production must meet.

 02.